akshaymarch7/project-ideas/college-ki-baatein.md

 - Notification

 Make money:
-- Sell your projects to different colege students.
+- Sell your projects to different college students.